nukul6446/Journey-To-OS/README.md

 ### Understanding Web3

 Web3 is the evolution of the internet—emphasizing decentralization, blockchain, and user empowerment.
 It’s not just about cryptocurrencies; it’s about building systems where control is shared among the community.
-For a friendly introduction, see [CoinDesk’s guide to Web3](https://www.coindesk.com/learn/what-is-web3/).
+For a friendly introduction, see resources at [Bhopal DAO Notion Site](https://bhopaldao.notion.site).

 ### Web3 Tools & Platforms